SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSRating/SetValue.md

 so.topic: reference
 ---

-Set the name of the Rating item.
+Set the name of the NSRating item.

 **Parameter:**
  - **value** String Rating name.